memakeit/mmi-form/guide/mmi-form.overview.md

 ## Configuration

-Configuration of forms and fields is done using an options array.
+Configuration of forms and fields is done using an associative array of options.

-Option names that start with an underscore are used as meta information by the class being configured.
+Option names that start with an underscore (`_namespace`, `_rules`, etc) are used as meta information.

-Options that do _not_ start with an underscore correspond to HTML attributes.
-Whether an HTML attribute is output depends on whether it is valid for the given input type and HTML version.
+Options that do _not_ start with an underscore (`class`, `id`, etc) correspond to HTML attributes.
+Whether an HTML attribute is output depends on whether it is valid for the input type and HTML version.
 The HTML version is specified using the `_html5` form option.

 ## Workflow